Nematode application

 Nematodes are used in ornamental horticulture both outdoors and in greenhouses.
-They can be applied via Dosatron fertilizer mixes, via drip irrigation and via overhead irrigation.
+They can be applied via Dosatron fertilizer mixes, drip irrigation and overhead irrigation.

-The main pests in protected ornamental cultivation are fungus gnats (Bradysia paupera), thrips (Frankliniella occidentalis) and butterfly caterpillars (e.g. Duponchelia fovealis, Opogona sacchari).
-Caterpillars that feed on above-ground plant parts are controlled with nemastar® (Steinernema carpocapsae). nemaplus® and nemaflor® are effective against thrips and fungus gnats, nematop® and nemaplus® against the small rootworm (Pharmacis lupulina).
+The main pests in protected ornamental cultivation are fungus gnats (Bradysia spp.), thrips (F. occidentalis, T. tabacci, T. parvispinus) butterfly caterpillars (e.g. Duponchelia fovealis, Opogona sacchari) and the small rootworm (Pharmacis lupulina).

-I will be happy to advise you on the use of nematodes in ornamental plant cultivation.
+I am happy to advise you on the use of nematodes in ornamental plant cultivation.
+Please feel free to contact me personally.

 Contact